Ovum-Programming-Language/OvumDocs/reference/object_model.md

     }
 }
 ```
+> Note that constructors can return something else than the instance itself, but it is not recommended unless a wrapper will be returned (e.g. nullable).

 ### Methods

-Methods can be regular, pure, or override:
+Methods can be regular, pure, no-jit or override:

 ```ovum
 class Calculator implements IStringConvertible {